cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

 **Prerequisites**

-You should have access to:
+You should have access to the following repositories:

-- `hydra-node` repository
+- `hydra-node`
 - `hydra-tui`
 - `cardano-cli`, and
 - `curl` binaries.